marcelooliveira/RoadToMicroservices/Part 02/Article/Article.md

 ﻿#### Introduction

-Welcome to the second installment of this article series "**ASP.NET Core Roadmap to Microservices**".
+Welcome to the second installment of the "**ASP.NET Core Roadmap to Microservices**" article series.

 In the last article, we saw how to build the basic views of the e-commerce application, using views and Partial Views.
 Today we will explore the subject of **view components** in ASP.NET CORE.